Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Introduction

-Finally, we note that in proving convergence for the mostly-implicit schemes, we prove $L^p$-type uniform bounds for the scheme, thus extending the classical $L^2$-bound obtained previously for the discretization of Lipschitz FBSDEs (see \cite{BouchardTouzi2004}, \cite{GobetTurkedjiev2011} and references therein etc).
 This work is organized as follows.
-In Section \ref{sec:Preliminaries} we define notation and recall standard results from the literature.
-In Section \ref{sec:regularity} we establish first order variational results for the solution of the FBSDEs as well as stating the path regularity results required for the study of numerical schemes within the FBSDE framework.
-The remaining sections contain the discussion of several numerical schemes: in Section \ref{section:numerical.discretization} we define the numerical discretization procedure and state general estimates for integrability and on the local errors.
-In Section \ref{section:theta.implicit.schemes} we establish the convergence of the implicit dominating schemes and in Section \ref{section:explicit.scheme} the convergence of the tamed explicit scheme (after the terminology of \cite{HutzenthalerJentzenKloeden2012}).
-In Section \ref{section:numerics} we give some numerical examples.
+In Section~\ref{secPreliminaries}, we define notation and recall standard results from the literature.
+In Section~\ref{secregularity}, we establish first-order variational results for the solution of the FBSDEs as well as stating the path regularity results required for the study of numerical schemes within the FBSDE framework.
+The remaining sections contain the discussion of several numerical schemes: in Section~\ref{sectionnumericaldiscretization}, we define the numerical discretization procedure and state general estimates for integrability and on the local errors.
+In Section~\ref{sectionthetaimplicitschemes}, we establish the convergence of the implicit dominating schemes and in Section~\ref{sectionexplicitscheme} the convergence of the tamed explicit scheme [after the terminology of \citet{HutzenthalerJentzenKloeden2012}].
+In Section~\ref{sectionnumerics}, we give some numerical examples.